Ratinax/ft_transcendence/README.md

 ## Some screenshots

-* First we got the login page
+* First we have the login page
 ![Login](screenshots/login.png)
 * Our user page
 ![User](screenshots/user_page.png)